Jaylen Hands: Antwerp Giants (2021–2022)

 On October 11, 2021, Hands signed with Telenet Giants Antwerp of the BNXT League.

 PAOK Thessaloniki (2022–2023)

 On July 4, 2022, Hands signed with PAOK Thessaloniki of the Greek Basket League.
 In 31 domestic league games, he averaged 13.9 points, 3.4 rebounds, 2.6 assists and 1.7 turnovers, playing around 24 minutes per contest.

 Peristeri Athens (2023–2024)

 On June 24, 2023, Hands signed with Peristeri Athens of the Greek Basket League and the FIBA Champions League.
 On February 14, 2024, he parted ways with the club.
 He was averaging 12 points, 3 rebounds and 1.8 assists per contest, but he also missed part of the season due to injuries.

 Pallacanestro Varese (2024–2025)

 On July 9, 2024, Hands signed with Pallacanestro Varese of the Lega Basket Serie A (LBA).

-Panionios (2025–present)
+Panionios (2025)

 On July 21.
 2025, Hands returned to Greece and joined Panionios of the Greek Basketball League and the EuroCup.
+On November 24, Hands received a Hoops Agents Player of the Week.
+He had a double-double of 34 points and 10 rebounds.

+UCAM Murcia (2026–present)

+On April 14, 2026, Hands returned to Spain and joined UCAM Murcia of the Liga ACB, signing until the end of the season.